Here’s an interesting article on the benefits of allowing your children to plan your vacation.

 Taking part in family decision-making teaches children valuable skills.
 They learn to advocate for what they want, listen to others’ wishes and make compromises.
 But parents who have ceded some decision-making to their children warn there are right and wrong ways to do it.

-The Johnson family of Denver is planning a car trip to western Colorado this summer.
-Amber Johnson says her daughter Hadley, 12, persuaded the family to go jet-boating, racing over the Colorado River at speeds of up to 40 miles an hour in boats driven by professionals.
+The Johnson family of Denver is planning a car trip vacation to western Colorado this summer.
+Amber Johnson says her daughter Hadley, 12, persuaded the family to go jet-boating, racing over the Colorado River at speeds of up to 40 miles an hour in boats driven by professionals on their vacation.

 It’s a plan Ms. Johnson and her husband Jamie would never have chosen for the family.
 But Hadley sees children’s museums as cheesy.
 “I’m kind of growing up and everything,” Hadley says.
 “I’m a little more crazy and adventurous than museums.”